Samalth/Sales-boardgame-thebestseller-/README.txt

 9. Type "npm start" to run the application

 IMPORTANT when pushing codes, the following file and folder must not be pushed:
 - 'package-lock.json' (file in server and client)
 - 'node_modules' (folder in server and client)

+##Copyright
+ IMPORTANT:
+ This project may not be used for commercial gains.
+ All rights to the intellectual property and creative content within this project are reserved.
+ Unauthorized use, reproduction, or distribution of any part of this project for commercial purposes is strictly prohibited.
+ The project is intended solely for educational and personal use.
+ For permissions beyond the scope of this license, please contact the project contributors.